Skip to main content

 • Identify constraints, dependencies, and non-goals.

-• Note whether the work is exploratory, implementation, or release/verification.
+• Note whether the work is development or exploration, and whether release-readiness checks are in scope.

 Commentary: Captures a specific delivery control so contributors and agents apply this rule consistently.